oracle/cloudtestdrive/AppDev/cloud-native/Docker/DockerLabs.md

 When you specified the Java system properties you did that using Eclipse, you can of course also do it using the `java` command, e.g. `java -Djavax.sql.DataSource.stockmanagerDataSource.dataSourceClassName=oracle.jdbc.pool.OracleDataSource .....`

-The problem is that the actual command a docker container runs is hard coded in the docker image, that would mean that your database security credentials would be visible in the image (always a very bad thing to have happen.)
+The problem is that the actual command a docker container runs is hard coded in the docker image, that would mean that your database security credentials would be visible in the image (always a very bad thing to have happen).
 Also it would mean that to change any of the database credentials (e.g. the password) you would need to create a new docker image.

-Of course if we did that it would also mean we couldn't show you how to use environment variables as well !
+Of course if we did that it would also mean we couldn't show you how to use environment variables as well!

 ---